MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/add-workflow-activities.md

 ---
-title: Add or remove workflow activities
+title: Add or Remove Workflow Activities
 description: You can add or remove Service Manager workflow activities in a workflow to automate processes. ms.custom: UpdateFrequency2, engagement-fy24 ms.service: system-center
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri
-ms.date: 11/01/2024
+ms.date: 04/21/2025
 ms.reviewer: na
 ms.suite: na
 ms.subservice: service-manager
 ms.tgt_pltfrm: na
-ms.topic: article
+ms.topic: how-to
 ms.assetid: 32de708f-02f7-4021-882b-14ed140ebc89
 ---

 # Add or remove Service Manager workflow activities

 Workflow activities are the building blocks of a workflow.
-You can use the procedures in this section to add activities to a workflow; remove, copy, and paste activities; and configure specialized activities to import Windows PowerShell scripts into your workflow.
+You can use the procedures in this article to add activities to a workflow; remove, copy, and paste activities; and configure specialized activities to import Windows PowerShell scripts into your workflow.

 ## Add an activity to a workflow